AdobeDocs/marketo.en/help/marketo/product-docs/administration/users-and-roles/email-verification.md

 ## Verification Email {#verification-email}

-Invited users will receive the following email:
+Users will receive the following email when email verification is activated for a subscription, or if it's triggered by an Admin/user:

    ![](assets/email-verification-1.png)